youyanggu/covid19_projections/infections.md

+---
 layout: page
-title: "COVID-19 Projections | Infections Tracker"
+title: Infections Tracker
 permalink: /infections/
+---

 ## When will each state reach below XXX infections?